Xenozite/Thermokinetics-Toolset/README.md

 |     32.7    |                   97.1                  |                     -0.25                   | 0.08 | ... | 0.07 |
 |     ...     |                   ...                   |                      ...                    | ... | ... | ... |

 2. Open GlobalSettings.m and define initial masses of samples, heat velocities, steps and its temperature ranges, deconvoluted peaks count, target convertion range.
-This file will make precomputions for further usage in other scripts.
+This script will make precomputions for further usage in other ones.
+Deconvolution of peaks must be done using dm/dT vs T relation (% of lost mass/K).

 ```js
 // We have 3 samples which were analysed on 3 velocities.